mathigon/textbooks/content/divisibility2/content.md

 	= [[9]] groups of A + [[0]] groups of B

 {.fixme} Upon correct answer:
 The final result is 9 groups of A. A is the number in the [[tens | ones]] place of the starting number.
-9 x A will always be a multiple of 9 so we’ve proven that the final number in this series of calculations will indeed be divisible by 9, no matter what 2-digit number you start with!
+9 × A will always be a multiple of 9 so we’ve proven that the final number in this series of calculations will indeed be divisible by 9, no matter what 2-digit number you start with!